kit-cel/gr-dab/README.md

 For more detailed information about the work done during GSoC, containing changes in code and new code, check out the [commit history](https://github.com/kit-cel/gr-dab/commits/master) of this repository.
 Weekly reports containing updates about the working progress, additional information, highlights and challenging pieces during GSoC can be found on my [GSoC blog](https://dabtransceiver.wordpress.com/).

 Summarizing, all set [milestones](https://dabtransceiver.wordpress.com/milestones/) for GSoC were fulfilled.
-But of course, there are many ideas of expanding and improving gr-dab in the future (see [Ideas](https://github.com/kit-cel/gr-dab#Ideas) and [Constraints](https://github.com/kit-cel/gr-dab#Constraints)).
+But of course, there are many ideas of expanding and improving gr-dab in the future (see Ideas and Constraints below).

 Installation